EthanKalika/PlatformerGameProject/README.md

 # PlatformerGameProject
 This is a highschool project in which I had to create a videogame.
+# Usage

-How To Use: I recommend running this code in an environment called "Processing."
+I recommend running this code in an environment called "Processing."
 The runner file in this code is called "marioStyleVideoGame.pde," If you run this file, the video game will autimatically start to run.